davidedc/Minimal-2D-Js-Software-Renderer/Work-summary-session-01.md

 *   **Incorrect Function Signature Usage:** Corrected the call to `getRandomPoint` in `rectangles--rotated--multi--varsize--randparams--randpos--randrot--test.js` to match its proper signature.
 *   **`checkData` Discrepancies:** Adjusted the calculation of `rightX` and `bottomY` for `withExtremesCheck` in `rounded-rect--single--1px-stroke--crisp--center-grid--test.js`.
 This was based on observed behavior and guide examples for 1px strokes at `.5` coordinate boundaries (pixel centers).
 *   **API Mismatch for Arc Drawing:**
-    *   Initial `strokeArc` and related methods in `CrispSwContext` took color/width arguments directly.
+    *   Initial `outerStrokeArc` and related methods in `CrispSwContext` took color/width arguments directly.
     *   Canvas polyfills relied on context properties (`fillStyle`, `strokeStyle`, `lineWidth`).
     *   Harmonized by making `CrispSwContext` methods also use context state properties.
 Test scripts were updated to set these properties before calling the arc methods.